Frequently Asked Questions

 How long does it take to get my campaign funds?

 How often do I need to provide investor updates?

 At minimum, you should provide investors with annual updates.
 Many investors would appreciate or require more regular updates, either on a semiannually or quarterly basis.

 Do I need to file an annual report?

-Yes.
+You may need to!
 Under the crowdfunding exemption you have to file annual financial statements with your investors and notify them about how you use the funds.
 This can be done on our platform by completing a "Use of Proceeds" Form.
 Under the OM exemptions, the same form is to be filed as well as annual financial statements within four (4) months of your year end.
-For the AI exemption, an annual report does not need to be filed.
+However, for the AI exemption an annual report does not need to be filed.
 Our Issuer Agreement has a list of the various reporting requirements.